msabrina/Task-Manager/README.md

 ## Task Manager Application

-Full stack application which performs CRUD operations on a simplistic data model to create Tasks, and uses a datastore to store them.
+Full stack application which performs CRUD operations on a simplistic data model, and uses a datastore to store data.

 ## Technologies